SOUMYADIPRONY/SOUMYADIPRONY/README.md

 ## More about Myself
 - Currently Learning Java and Javascript
 - From Kolkata, The City of Joy, City of Steet Foods(That's the thing I love in this City) 🥗🌭🍟🍜🍣
-- From Front End now to MERN Stack Developer 😎😎
+- From Front End now to _MERN Stack Developer 😎😎
 - _Writes TECH Blogs on my website
 ## Reach out
-- It's getting Too Long so  for more Talks on Tech,Gadgets ,Reach me out Anywhere on Social Media
+- It's getting Too Long so  for more Talks on Tech,Gadgets ,Reach me out Anywhere on Social Media 😋📥

 🖊 [website][website] **|**
 🐦 [twitter][twitter] **|**
 📺 [youtube][youtube] **|**